vitejs/vite/docs/blog/announcing-vite5-1.md

 We continue to reduce Vite's API surface where possible to make the project manintainable long term.

-- **Deprecated `as` option in `import.meta.glob`** ([#14420](https://github.com/vitejs/vite/issues/14420))
+### Deprecated `as` option in `import.meta.glob`

 The standard moved to [Import Attributes](https://github.com/tc39/proposal-import-attributes), but we don't plan to replace `as` with a new option at this point.
 Instead, it is recommended that the user switches to `query`.
+See ([#14420](https://github.com/vitejs/vite/issues/14420)).

-- **Removed experimental build-time pre-bundling** ([#15184](https://github.com/vitejs/vite/issues/15184))
+### Removed experimental build-time pre-bundling

 Build-time pre-bundling, an experimental feature added in Vite 3, is removed.
 With Rollup 4 switching its parser to native, and Rolldown being worked on, both the performance and the dev-vs-build inconsistency story for this feature are no longer valid.
 We want to continue improving dev/build consistency, and have concluded that using Rolldown for "prebundling during dev" and "production builds" is the better bet moving forward.
 Rolldown may also implement caching in a way that is a lot more efficient during build than deps prebundling.
+See ([#15184](https://github.com/vitejs/vite/issues/15184)).

 ## Get Involved